EutechCybernetic/lucy-pro-documentation/dynamicuis.md

 When the dialog is invoked from an extension attribute screen, the relevant extension attribute's value will be auto filled.

 From the **UI** tab in the [Model Designer](model-designer) you can select which attributes will be captured in the dialog.
-If you have marked an attribute as `Required` in the [Attribute Editor](modeldesigner.md#attributeeditor) then the dialog will validate that the attribute's field is filled when creating an instance.
+If you have marked an attribute as `Required` in the [Attr Editor](modeldesigner.md#attributeeditor) then the dialog will validate that the attribute's field is filled when creating an instance.
 See [Configuring Dynamic User Interfaces](dynamicuis.md#configdynuis) for more information on configuring the creation dialog.

 #### Overriding the creation dialog